izikeros/blog/content/posts/posts/2021-11-28-top-ranked-zsh-plugins-2021.md

 Tags: zsh, scrapping, python, Linux
 Category: Linux
 Image: images/zsh/inside-work-tree.jpg
-Summary: There is long list of Zsh plugins posted on the GitHub project [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins).
-The 1800+ plugins is a bit high number to get orientation which gained already good reputation from the Zsh users community.
-In this post, I will identify the most popular plugins - those which have the highest number of stars.
+Summary: Explore the most popular Zsh plugins from the 1800+ options on the Awesome Zsh plugins GitHub project.
+See which ones have the highest number of stars from the Zsh community.
 Status: published
 ---

 > There is a series of articles dedicated to Zsh plugins: [2018](../top-popular-zsh-plugins-on-github/), [2019](../top-popular-zsh-plugins-on-github-2019/), [2021](../top-popular-zsh-plugins-on-github-2021/)

 The collection [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins) of projects that can be useful for Zsh users grew substantially from the first, 2018 release of my article on Top-popular Zsh plugins - from 800+ to 1800+.
-In this article, I'm listing top-popular tools that might be interesting for Zsh users or in most cases any console users.
+In this article, I'm listing top-popular tools that might be interesting for Zsh users or in most cases console users.
 I have divided them into four categories:

 - **Tools** - general tools that are popular among console lovers, in most cases not limited to Zsh
 - **Frameworks - tools for managing Zsh configuration and plugins**